© 2018 – Routledge (Textbook (Standard) (DRM-Free))

 All chapters combine theory and practice with the help of global case study and research study examples to illustrate barriers and best practices.
-Each chapter begins with learning objectives and ends with a check on learning section that ties the main points back to the core themes of the book.
+Each chapter begins with learning objectives and ends with a 'check on learning' section that ties the main points back to the core themes of the book.
 Chapters include a section focused on measuring progress and a box comparing international research or case studies to the North American focus of the chapter.
-A list of additional academic sources for students that complement each chapter are included.
+A list of additional academic sources for students that complement each chapter is included.

 Building sustainability tools, techniques, and competencies cumulatively with the help of problem- and project-based learning modules, Sustainability in Transition: Principles for Developing Solutions is a comprehensive resource for learning sustainability theory and doing sustainability practice.
 It will be essential reading for advanced undergraduate and graduate level students who have already completed introductory sustainability classes.